SMIMM1151U Process Development and Production of Active Pharmaceutical Ingredients (API)

 Knowledge

-• the understanding of the terms, principles and methods used in developing a chemical or biological process from discovery to routine manufacturing.
+• familiar with the terms, principles and methods used in developing a chemical or biological process from discovery to routine manufacturing.

 Skills